Hu Yaobang: Young revolutionary

 Ma Bufang sent several Muslim cavalry divisions under General Ma Biao to fight against the Japanese.
 However Chiang Kai-shek pressured Ma Bufang to contribute even more of his troops to fight Japanese invaders, Ma Bufang decided that, instead of using more of his own troops, he would instead send the 1,500 Chinese Red Army prisoners-of-war as conscripts.
 Since the marching route had to pass the border of the communist base in Shaanxi, Hu Yaobang and Qin Jiwei decided to return to the Communists, and secretly organized an escape.
 The escape took place as planned and was a success: out of the total 1,500 POWs, more than 1,300 successfully returned to Yan'an.
 Mao personally welcomed these returning communists, and Hu Yaobang returned to communist forces, where he would remain for rest of his life.

-After Hu arrived in Yan'an, he attended the Anti-Japanese Military School.
+After Hu arrived in Yan'an, he attended the Counter-Japanese Military School.
 While studying in Yan'an, Hu met and married his wife, Li Zhao, who was also a student in Yan'an.
 After his training, Hu worked in the political department, and was assigned to work as a member of Peng Dehuai's Third Front Army.

 Hu befriended and worked closely with Deng Xiaoping in the 1930s.
 In the 1940s, Hu worked under Deng as a political commissar in the Second Field Army.
 In the final stages of the Chinese Civil War, Hu accompanied Deng to Sichuan, and communist forces successfully took control of the province from Nationalist forces in 1949.